-The integrated fluence spectra of H, He, and O from these events are shown in Figure 2, plotted as a function of energy/nucleon.
+The integrated fluence spectra of H, He, and O from these events are shown in Figure 4, plotted as a function of energy/nucleon.
 Note that all of the spectra have a power-law component at energies <1 MeV/nuc, with significant steepening in the energy range from ~10 to 50 MeV/nucleon.
-In some cases there are also differences in shape between the H, He, and O spectra.
 In those cases where there is sufficient data available at high energies, including all of the proton spectra, it appears that the high-energy spectra can also be represented as power-laws.
 These spectra are similar in shape to many of the gradual SEP events that have been measured over a broad energy interval (Mazur et al. 1992, Mason et al. 1998; Tylka et al. 2000, 2005), including, for example, the July 14, 2000 (Bastille Day) event (Smith et al. 2001, Tylka et al. 2001).